-- By determining the number of course/credits a student has earned in a term, in an academic year, and cumulatively. - 2.
-By requiring satisfactory completion of FWT projects, generally required annually from each student enrolled for the full academic year. - By reviewing a student's cumulative number of Pass, Marginal Pass, and Fail evaluations, and grades, if applicable. - 4.
+- 1. By determining the number of course/credits a student has earned in a term, in an academic year, and cumulatively. - By requiring satisfactory completion of FWT experiences, generally required annually from each student enrolled for the full academic year. - 3.
+By reviewing a student's cumulative number of Pass, Marginal Pass, and Fail evaluations, and grades, if applicable. - 4.
 By requiring timely acceptance of a student's Plan.

 Note: Students enrolled in a graduate program may be subject to different requirements.
-Students in the BA/MAT Program, for example, must achieve an overall 3.0 GPA.
+Please refer to the program's specific handbook for information about the specific requirements.
+Students in the BA/MAT program, for example, must achieve an overall 3.0 GPA.

 Every student's academic progress is evaluated each term.
 As a result, students earn a level of academic standing: Good Standing, Concern, Probation, or Dismissal.
 Quantitative Progress.
 Each term a full-time student normally takes 16 credits.
-Upon approval from the Advisor and the Dean of Studies, a full-time student may be permitted to take a reduced course load of 12 credits for a term.
+Upon approval from the advisor and the Dean of Studies, a fulltime student may be permitted to take a reduced course load of 12 credits for a term.
 Credits not taken in one term need to be made up in a succeeding term.
 In each term, full-time students normally must satisfactorily complete at least four 4-credit (or the equivalent) courses per term to remain in Good Standing.
 Normally passing only three courses results in a status of Concern; passing only two courses results in a status of Probation; passing only one or no courses may result in Dismissal.
 Consideration may be given to the overall program, the number of credits in each particular course, the student's term at the College, and the student's Plan (where appropriate).